Tomaras of Delhi

 They were displaced by the Chahamanas of Shakambhari in the 12th century, who took over their capital in Delhi, but who were themselves soon displaced by the Ghurid ruler Muhammad of Ghor in 1192 CE.

 Territory

 The Tomara territory included parts of the present-day Delhi and Haryana.
-A 13th century inscription states that the Tomaras ruled the Hariyanaka (Haryana) country before the Chahamanas and the Shakas (Muslims in this context).
+A 13th century inscription states that the Tomaras ruled the Hariyanaka (Haryana) country before the Chahamanas and the Shakas (Turks in this context).
 A 14th century inscription states that they built Dhillika (modern day Delhi) a city in the Haryana region.
 Around that city is a fortified wall called Lal Kot built by Anangpal Tomar.
-It is also known that the Tomara kingdom stretched to Asigarh Fort and areas at Thanesar.
+It is also known that the Tomara kingdom stretched to Hansi and areas at Thanesar.
 The Tomara's rule was followed by that of the Chahamanas and the mlechchha Sahavadina (Shihab ad-Din).

 History

 The Tomaras are known from some inscriptions and coins.
 However, much of the information about the dynasty comes from medieval bardic legends, which are not historically reliable.
 Because of this, the reconstruction of Tomara history is difficult.